Forricide/still-feel-alive/Chapter 9.md

 Revive herself... beside Gregor.
 And she had to take something with her, too, not just her clothing.
 Something valuable...

 She can feel it in her hands.
-There's no light to see it, but it's not difficult to puzzle out what it is - a laptop, sturdy plastic slicked with sweat.
+There's no light to see it, but it's not difficult to puzzle out what it is - a laptop computer, sturdy plastic slicked with sweat.

 This is everything she needed.
 Now she just needs to go back.

 She closes her eyes, and wakes up.

-[simurgh wing?]
+The first thing that hits her is the *smell*.
+It's blood and chemicals, a disgusting mix like some kind of overrun hospital.

+[simurgh wing? probably not, this seems irrelevant]